 Blogs

-The Florida Governor signed into law House Bill HB1347, mandating that borrowers receive free financial education when they originate a loan.
+In 2024, the Florida Governor signed into law House Bill HB1347, mandating that borrowers receive free financial education when they originate a loan.
 This requirement as part of the law aims to enhance financial literacy among Floridians.
 It indicates a growing desire to require financial institutions to address the known financial literacy gap.

 While your bank may not be affected by this law, now is a good time to assess what practices you have in place to help curb financial illiteracy gaps among your customers.
 Take note of the requirements if you lend online throughout the United States, and especially if you have any customers with a Florida zip code or phone number area code.